Writing the Literature Review

 The next main area of the proposal is describing and synthesizing the current literature.
 It is important for students writing this part of the proposal to cover all areas relevant to the topic and problem.

-Figure 1.
-Literature review triangle concept.
+Note.
 If one thinks of the literature review as an inverted triangle, it should begin with the broadest concepts related to the identified areas in the problem.

-One way doctoral students might begin an outline for the literature review is to look at the Problem Statement they already have drafted.
+One way doctoral students might begin an outline for the literature review is to look at the problem statement they already have drafted.
 Circling all of the variables or concepts mentioned in this section will reveal the elements that belong in the literature review.
-Next, students should determine what level of discussion or scope, based on the example above, is necessary for the reader.
+Next, students should determine what level of discussion or scope, based on the example in Figure 1, is necessary for the reader.

 The purpose for describing the search strategy for your literature review is to demonstrate that you have searched the literature comprehensively to locate all relevant, current, and authoritative research for your topic or research problem.
-The strategy description is in sufficient detail to accurately report your search process so that another researcher could replicate the search.
+The strategy description includes sufficient detail to accurately report your search process so that another researcher could replicate the search.
 There is no one formula for reporting the search process; the topic or research problem will inform the process.